15 Health Benefits of Chlorophyll—Nature’s Powerhouse Green

 • Green beans.

-I personally drink raw organic juices like wheatgrass and barley grass for chlorophyll.
-According to one source, wheatgrass rocks 70%.
-It’s been called ‘green blood juice’ for that reason.
+I personally drink raw organic juices like wheatgrass and barley grass for chlorophyll and more.
+According to one report, wheatgrass rocks 70%.
+It’s called ‘green blood juice’ for that reason.

 And barley’s just as good.